 How regulations are implemented and enforced, and how compliance is ensured and promoted, are critical determinants of whether a regulatory system is working as intended.
 Inspections are one of the most important ways to enforce regulations and to ensure regulatory compliance.
 Based on the 2014 OECD Best Practice Principles for Regulatory Enforcement and Inspection, this Toolkit offers government officials, regulators, stakeholders and experts a simple tool for assessing the inspection and enforcement system in a given jurisdiction, institution or structure.
 Its checklist of 12 criteria can be used to identify strengths and weaknesses, gauge actual performance, and pinpoint areas for improvement.

 This report seeks to construct an overarching framework to support initiatives on improving regulatory enforcement through inspections, making them more effective, efficient, less burdensome for those who are inspected and at the same time less resource-demanding for governments.
 The principles address the design of the policies, institutions and tools to promote effective compliance – and the process of reforming inspection services to achieve results.

 The report complements the 2012 Recommendation of the Council on Regulatory Policy and Governance and is intended to assist countries in reforming inspections and developing cross-cutting policies on regulatory enforcement.
 The principles have an informal non-binding status of a guidance approved at the Regulatory Policy Committee level.

-For further information, please contact Daniel Trnka, Senior Policy Analyst, Regulatory Policy Division/GOV.
+For further information, please contact Daniel Trnka, Regulatory Policy Division, OECD.